advaitmehla/advaitmehla.github.io/projects.md

   <img src="/assets/images/cryo.png" alt="fit" width="500px">
 </p>

 This work involves utilizing existing photometric surveys to generate spectral energy distributions (SEDs) of stars that can be fitted to stellar atmospheric models, which can then be used to extrapolate the fluxes that we expect in the K<sub>dark</sub> band.
 This can then be vetted against near-infrared spectral libraries such as IRTF and X-Shooter to ensure that the synthetic photometry is accurate.
 The plot above shows an early result, indicating a mean error of less than 10% between the synthetic and observed fluxes when a combination of WISE and 2MASS data is used.
+[Here](assets/cryoscope_kdmags.csv) is a preliminary catalog containing a few stars chosen to test this method/

 ### Prospects of measuring Gamma-ray Burst Polarisation with the Daksha mission ([Published in JATIS](https://doi.org/10.1117/1.JATIS.9.4.048002){:target="_blank" rel="noopener"})
 Guide: Prof. Varun Bhalerao (IIT Bombay)